Dr. Mark Shinar, Head of School

 Aviv grew up in an Orthodox community in the North of Israel, majored in Sociology and Psychology in high school, and was active in the Bnei Akiva youth movement.
 Aviv attended a pre-army gap year program through the Jewish Agency and was a counselor in the Habonim Dror Summer Camp in Massachusetts.
 In the IDF, Aviv served as a commander in a preparatory officer’s course and following his discharge, joined AMHSI as a Madrich for three consecutive sessions.
 Today, Aviv is excited to delve into informal education on a deeper level working with the Dean of Students as the AMHSI Madrich Coordinator.

 Born in Hod HaSharon, Israel, as a youngster Menashe was very active in the HaNoar HaOved youth movement (The Federation of Working and Studying Youth).
 After completing his army service, Menashe worked for many years in building and construction.
 He joined AMHSI in 1993.
 As Maintenance Manager, Menashe oversees the day-to-day responsibilities of maintaining the school.
 He lives in Hod HaSharon with his

-Amanda Naftaly, Assistant to the Deans and HoS
+Amanda Naftaly, Executive Assistant

 Amanda is a Queens, New York native and made Aliyah in January 2017.
 Amanda holds a Bachelor of Science degree in Mass Communication and Event Planning from SUNY Oneonta.
 Amanda came to Israel through a Masa internship program and interned at a conference planning company.
 Amanda then worked in a nonprofit organization in New Jersey helping to place volunteers with various volunteer opportunities before returning to Israel to make Aliyah.
 After making Aliyah Amanda studied Hebrew through the Misrad HaKlita and worked at a gan.
 Amanda is very excited to start a new chapter at AMHSI.